 |Students enrolled in fewer than 10 credit units||$15.00 per unit|

-Students who owe any past due fees may not register until those fees are paid and the hold on the student account has been removed.
+Students who owe outstanding fees may not register until their fees are paid and cleared from their account.

 Non-California Residents: Non-California residents must pay nonresident tuition and the nonresident student surcharge, plus the enrollment fee, health fee, student center fee, student representation fee, and applicable material fees.
 Students are classified as nonresident if they have lived in California for less than one year and one day prior to the first day of the semester, or are unable to present sufficient documentation to prove they have established California residency.
 See California Residents for more information.